Archive for October 2021

 But when the lawyer asked “who is my neighbor?“, then Jesus answered with the subsequent presentation of the “Good Samaritan” parable.

 Who is The Certain Man?
 Who are the Thieves?
-What Else Is Being Told to Us?
+What else is God telling us?

 If we look closely at the account, we see that the man is not specifically identified, but he is called only a “certain man” much like the lawyer was described as a “certain lawyer” or the Samaritan was a “certain Samaritan.”
 We know also that he was jouneying “down” from Jerusalem to Jericho.
 Jerusalem is a holy city in the hills of Judea, while Jericho (“the city of palm trees” according to Deuteronomy 34:3) was a cursed city down in the plain along the river Jordan according to Joshua 6:26.

-Relatively speaking, Jerusalem (meaning “foundation of Peace”) is located in the highlands of Judah, while Jericho below Jerusalem down in the Jordan valley.
+Relatively speaking, Jerusalem (meaning “foundation of, or teaching of, or habitation of Peace“) is located in the highlands of Judah, while Jericho below Jerusalem down in the Jordan valley.
 This man’s journey must therefore also be representative of the fall of Adam, in that he went from the city of peace with God to a city that was cursed by God in Joshua 6:26.

 Because a parable is an earthly story with a heavenly meaning, we must therefore seek to know who does the certain man who was attacked represent?, who are the thieves?, why was he going from Jerusalem to Jericho?, etc. This account, in just one sentence is providing us in allegorical types information that is entirely consistent with what the Bible makes clear to us going back to Genesis.